nopnop2002/esp-idf-ssd1306/FreeTypeDemo/README.md

 . indicates that the value is greater than 32 and less than 64.
 _ indicates a value less than 32.

 Setting the threshold to 128 will only show # pixels.
+The first and second fonts in the photo use the same font file, but are displayed with different thresholds.
 ```
 ________
 ________